Supplì - Rome's Favorite Street Snack

-What I would give to be walking around Trastevere in between classes listening to Beyonce's Lemonade with a few supplì.
-Running from class to catch the train for work with a supplì.
-Having one too many supplì at aperitivo.
-Finishing a night of one too many drinks with a supplì.
+What I would give to be walking around Trastevere in between classes listening to Beyonce's Lemonade with a few supplì; Running from class to catch the train for work with a supplì; Having one too many supplì at aperitivo; Finishing a night out with a supplì.
 ALWAYS supplì!

-There are so many wonderful things about Rome - it's history, art, and architecture.
+There are so many wonderful things about Rome - its history, art, and architecture.
 But, supplì deserves its only little spotlight.
-A uniquely Roman snack, I've had my fair share of variations from cacio e pepe, to supplì bianco, and sweet supplì filled with warm Nutella but the classic tomato and mozzarella has to be my favorite.
-And while I always find myself missing Italy this time of year, I decided I'd try my hand at the streetfood favorite.
+A uniquely Roman snack, I've had my fair share of variations from cacio e pepe, to supplì bianco, and sweet supplì filled with warm Nutella.
+But, the classic with tomato and mozzarella has to be my favorite.
+And, while I always find myself missing Italy this time of year, I decided I'd try my hand at the street food favorite.